michaelo48/server/rust-chat/README.md

 ### Creating a Room
 1. Select option 1
 2. Enter a name for your room (for display purposes)
+3. Set the maximum number of users (minimum 2)
-3. You'll receive a unique UUID for the room
+4. You'll receive a unique UUID for the room
-4. Share this UUID with people you want to invite
+5. Share this UUID with people you want to invite
-5. Enter your username to join
+6. Enter your username to join

 ### Joining a Room
 1. Select option 2